 If your under-sink cabinet is a mess of epic proportions, it’s high time you picked up some organization bins.
 Muuto’s baskets made from recycled felt are great for storing hair tools, extra shampoo, and toilet paper rolls.

 Ceramic jars are the perfect vessels for storing smaller bathroom accessories and keeping your essentials within easy reach—all while streamlining the look of your room in the process.
 Whether you use them for cotton swabs or the 502 bobby pins you keep losing, these tiny pots are a worthy investment.

 Bid adieu to that mountain of towels on the floor by stowing them away in these sleek metal holders.
 All you have to do is neatly roll them—the dividers will do the rest.

 Let’s face it: No matter how big your space is, your living room could always use more surfaces to display cute objets.
 When your mantel or coffee table is cluttered enough with candles and florals, turn to wall shelving to show off your other decor items.

-Leave boring plastic baskets behind in 2019.
-This new colorful assortment from New York–based textile shop Closed Mondays will be the star of your space.
+Leave boring plastic baskets behind.
+This colorful assortment from New York–based textile shop Closed Mondays will be the star of your space.
 If you’re a blanket hoarder (no shame), the largest size works best to hold whichever one you’re not currently curled up with on the sofa.

 This story was originally published on January 4, 2019.
-It has been updated with new information.
+It has since been updated.

 See more ways to get organized right now: